Adaptive Fencing for the Blind

 Do you need a specialized court?

-📏 No. Fencing can be practiced on any flat, even surface.
-The official piste is 6 ft x 46 ft—think of it like a swimming lane or track.
+No. Fencing can be practiced on any flat, even surface.
+The official piste is 6 ft × 46 ft — similar to a swimming lane or track.

 Do blind fencers use physical guidelines?

-🧠 Initially, yes—like textured ground markers.
+Initially, yes — such as textured ground markers.
 Over time, fencers rely on mental mapping, auditory cues, proprioception, and foil feedback.

 Do blind fencers play both attack and defense?